huggingface/setfit/README.md

 ## Reproducing the results from the paper

 We provide scripts to reproduce the results for SetFit and various baselines presented in Table 2 of our paper.
-Checkout the setup and training instructions in the `scripts/` directory.
+Check out the setup and training instructions in the `scripts/` directory.

 ## Developer installation